SAP-samples/teched2025-DT261/exercises/ex02/README.md

 ## Introduction

-In the previous exercise we have extended the _behavior_ of the based RAP BO by adding a determination, a validation and a side effect.
+In the previous exercise we have extended the _behavior_ of the base RAP BO by adding a determination, a validation and a side effect.

 We will now adapt the _CDS data model_, that means we will add new fields to the _Shop_ entity.